 3- Take The Grand Atelier Express

-Since 2023, the Grand Atelier, an art and industry museum, also allows you to try a Family Experience.
-On board the Express Châtellerault-Paris, the tribe simulates a journey from 1890 to the 1970s.
-At each station its share of discoveries, tests and games during which the participants become artists, mechanics, furry people, designers and manufactor.
+Since 2023, Grand Atelier, museum of art and industry also allows you to attempt a Family ExperienceOn board the Châtellerault-Paris Express, the tribe simulates a journey from 1890 to the 1970s.
+Each station has its share of discoveries, challenges and games during which the participants become artists, mechanics, soldiers, designers and manuchards.

 4- Riding at the water's edge

-A river runs through the middle of Châtellerault.
+In the middle of Châtellerault flows the Vienne River.
 Popular with both amateurs and professionals since its opening in 2017, the skatepark enjoys a breathtaking view of the Vienne.
 It is in this natural setting that riders sharpen their boards, rollerblades, BMX and scooters.
 1 m² of fun with relief and bowl areas.

 5- Combine ice skating and hot chocolate in winter, roller gliding and smoothie bar in summer